coldphysics/experiment-control/README.md

 - A helper class for file saving and related dialogs should be used: `Controller.Common.FileHelper`.

+#### Unit Testing

+- Try to always create unit tests for new features created

 ### How To's

 If not mentioned otherwise, the following howtos assume the usage of Microsoft Visual Studio as an IDE.